5 marketing attribution tips for eCommerce

 Connecting marketing to outcomes has been a key initiative for retail companies of all sizes for the past few years.
-Meanwhile, the number of devices per user has expanded and consumers have more touch points than ever on their path to purchase, complicating data capture significantly.
+Meanwhile, the number of devices per user has expanded and consumers have more touch points than ever on their path to purchase, complicating marketing attribution.
 M-commerce is projected to reach $284 billion, or 45% of the total U.S. e-commerce market, by 2020.
 It’s time for online retailers to gain transparency into how cross-platform marketing impacts the bottom line.
-Whether your omnichannel marketing plan is focused on acquisition or re-engagement, here are some tips to better attribute conversions to their rightful source and take the guesswork out of reporting.
+Whether your omnichannel marketing plan is focused on acquisition or re-engagement, here are some marketing attribution tips to better link conversions to their rightful source and take the guesswork out of reporting.

 Don’t rely on cookie-based data infrastructure alone

 For reliable cross-device marketing attribution, start with a single view of the customer across any device.
 Validated reporting comes from a single source of truth matching conversions to a user ID.
 In contrast, cookie-based reporting is based on an infrastructure that expires, can be spoofed, only tracks devices instead of users and are easily erased.

 Design a bespoke measurement model that works for your business

 LTV of cohorts can fluctuate dramatically in retail with seasonality, among other market factors, so you need to align your measurement strategy to custom cohorts that don’t necessarily have to follow the 12-month calendar.
 Consider tracking LTV for retail-specific cohorts like Cyber Monday, big promo code campaigns, affiliate sprints, mobile app downloads, and other key sources in your marketing plan.

 Vet different marketing attribution methodologies, models, and partners to determine which fit your business needs